eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 - `erigon.yml` - local erigon execution client - feedback welcome.
 - `besu.yml` - local besu execution client - feedback welcome.
 - `nm.yml` - local nethermind execution client - feedback welcome.

+> Erigon is configured to fully prune itself.
+This does work with a consensus client, but requires that
+> the consensus client get initial deposit data from another source, such as Infura.
+There are
+> two ways to make this happen.
+Either set an Infura failover client and sync the consensus client
+> and Erigon at the same time.
+Because Erigon will take longer to sync, the Infura failover will be used.
+> Or, alternatively, if the consensus client needs to be re-synced while Erigon is already synced,
+> you can set `EC_NODE` to be Infura, sync the consensus client, *then* configure it for Erigon with
+> an Infura failover.

 Optionally, choose a reporting package: